SergioSV96/kingdomTV/README.md

 From the above we can say that a database called kingdomTV is created and its user root or admin is the user "admin" and its countess is "pass", this can be modified in the application. properties area.

-Once we have started the database we can run the p
+Once we have started the database we can run the program in spring, or the. jar with the tomcat browser.